Developing in Containers vs Non-Containerized Dev Environments. It’s a critical decision for a developer.

 Reproducibility Without Containers

-Development environments in containers are isolated from the underlying system that’s running them, but that’s not the only way to get things done.
+Developing in Containers leads to Development environments that are isolated from the underlying system that’s running them, but that’s not the only way to get things done.
 By comparison, at ActiveState, we’re working on language runtimes that, when deployed with our State Tool CLI, exist as standalone development environments within the systems that run them.
 From the outset, that means you can just start in on your day-to-day machine, the place where all your trusted aliases, editors, scripts, music players, browsers, etc. live.

 For Python developers familiar with the ActivePython or Anaconda distributions, the ActiveState Platform allows you to build your own distributions along those lines.
 ActivePython and Anaconda come pre-bundled with a broad range of packages, from Jupyter and SciPy, to docopt and PEP 8.
 If your project requires only a subset of those, or packages that ActivePython doesn’t include at all, you’re able to create something that’s a better fit for the target OS of your choice.